 Search For Niche Market Opportunities

-Niche opportunities often arise from targeted asset types, special tenant demographics, or underutilized geographic pockets.
-These niches typically exhibit a higher risk–reward profile but are also less saturated, providing an entry advantage for data-informed investors.
+Niche opportunities come from targeted asset types, specific tenant demographics, or underutilized geographic pockets.
+They typically carry a higher risk-to-reward profile, but they’re also far less saturated, which gives the data-informed investor a real advantage at entry.

 1. Student Housing: With university enrollment stabilizing post-pandemic, properties near top-tier institutions continue to deliver 5–7% average rental yields.
 Markets such as Ann Arbor, MI or Gainesville, FL show resilient demand, especially for furnished, Wi-Fi-equipped apartments near campus hubs.